wp-plugins/artistography/readme.txt

      Displays artist name of album with album database id=1

 == Changelog ==

+=0.3.3-alpha=
+*Fixed bug where soundmanager2 bar-ui wasn't showing up unless logged in *Playlist dynamically updates on play button press...
+Loads song/album into bar-ui *Does play links that you click, but still unstable with known defects regarding not being able to pause/stop playback when initiating playback from artistography methods

 =0.3.2=
 *AJAX Shopping Cart, removed standard post method